 When situations like these arise, investors often incur substantial economic damages.
 These losses can often times be recovered by you the FINRA arbitration process or in some instances, suing in court.
 According to FINRA Rule 2111, your stockbroker or advisor has the obligation to recommend investments to you that are in accordance with your “age, other investments, financial situation and needs, tax status, investment objectives, investment experience, investment time horizon, liquidity needs, risk tolerance, and any other information the customer may disclose to the member or associated person in connection with such recommendation”.
 If your stockbroker or financial advisor fails to abide by Rule 2111, he or she may have made an unsuitable investment recommendation.
 When stockbrokers, brokerage firms, and financial advisors are negligent or recommend unsuitable products to investors, they can be liable for the damages they cause.

 Our attorneys have handled securities disputes in state and federal courts throughout the country, but we primarily represent investors in FINRA arbitration proceedings.
 Our firm has represented over 1,000 investors who lost money because of wrongful conduct by their brokers, financial advisors, or brokerage firms.

 All of our cases are taken on a contingency fee basis, meaning that we do not get paid unless we recover money for you.
-We have offices in Denver, Colorado and Seattle, Washington, but we represent investors in securities litigation in all 50 states.
+Our attorneys represent investors in securities litigation in all 50 states.